arriolac/arriolac.github.io/source/about-me/index.markdown

 {% img left ../images/profile-picture.jpg 225 300 %}

-Co-Founder and Android Dev at Green Halo Labs.
+Software Engineer at Operator.

-Previously an Android Developer at Edmodo and Software Engineer at HP.
+Previously an Android Developer Green Halo Labs, Edmodo and Software Engineer at HP.

 Avid rock climber and loves all things fitness.